 This part of ISO/IEC 8859 may not be used in conjunction with any other parts of ISO/IEC 8859.
-If coded characters from more than one part are to be used together, by means of code extension techniques, the equivalent coded character sets from ISO/IEC 10367 should be used instead within a version of ISO/IEC 4873 at level 2 or level 3.
+If coded characters from more than one part are to be used together, by means of code extension techniques, the equivalent coded character sets from ISO/IEC 10367 or their corresponding G1 sets from 'ISO International Register of Coded Character Sets to be used with escape sequences', should be used instead within a version of ISO/IEC 4873 at level 2 or level 3.